 We recognise that not all learners thrive within conventional educational structures.
 Some families actively choose a different path; others arrive here because the traditional system has not been the right fit.
-In both cases, we believe that alternative routes into learning are intentional, valid and often necessary.
+In both cases, we believe that alternative routes into learning can be thoughtful, valid and often necessary.

 How we work:

-• Provision is bespoke, shaped around each learner’s needs, interests and readiness.
+• Provision is personalised, shaped around each learner’s needs, strengths and readiness.

 • Academic learning is purposeful and introduced at a pace that is right for the young person.

-• Small-scale support allows for flexibility, responsiveness and meaningful connection.
+• Small-scale support allows flexibility, responsiveness and meaningful connection.

 • Clear boundaries and safeguarding are in place to ensure a safe, respectful learning environment.